codatious/bimm143/README.md

-# Bimm143
+# BIMM 143 Fall 2021
-Bioinformatics class at UC San Diego, Fall 2021
+This is a collection of my bioinformatics work, enjoy